#WOW Meets Nathan Copeland

 One of the major benefits many students find with South West College is the way they can fit their studies into thee existing lives and commitments.
 Nathan is no different.

-‘I’ve really benefited from have a good relationship with the tutors around me.
+‘I’ve really benefited from having a good relationship with the tutors around me.
 There’s an element of freedom that you don’t necessarily get a school where they understand that my routine is often built around football.
 I know that when I’m in college I have work here to concentrate on, and the tutors are supportive and encouraging.
 They understand like me that as long as I’m successful in getting my qualifications I can still put everything into my football.’